ryuran/talks/src/decks/crypto-for-devs/sections/en/05-decrypt.md

 Block Ciphers take a data block, and do a shift on it.
 Then often use more complex variables, where they also do permutations between blocks.
 They use a fixed length key, and _pad_ it (like we did with the _LEMON_ key) to adapt it to the length of the data blob to encrypt.

 You will encounter the DES algorithm a lot.
 It's the real first one digital cipher algorithm released.
-It is deprecated for a while now.
+It have been deprecated for a while now.
 Its next generation is AES, even if it tends to be weak right now.

 Other well-known options are IDEA or BlowFish.
 There are many alternatives available; it depends what and how you need to encrypt data.